Task-Oriented Communication for Edge Video Analytics: Performance Evaluation

 \subsection{Multi-Camera Object Detection}

 The object detection task in a multi-camera environment enjoys the benefit of the images taken from different angles, which helps to take into account occlusions between objects for better bounding box regression.
 We compare the rate-performance tradeoff of different methods, and the results are shown in Fig. \ref{fig:Final_EPFL_Accuracy_bitrate_tradeoff}.
 The data-oriented communication methods (i.e., image compression and video compression) lead to higher communication cost compared with the task-oriented communication method.
 This is attributed to the fact that data-oriented communication simply guarantees the correct reception of every single transmitted bit without optimizing the communication strategy for the downstream task, so a large amount of the transmitted data may be irrelevant to the inference task.
 In our TOCOM-TEM method, using the temporal entropy model ($\tau_{2} = 1$) achieves a better rate-performance tradeoff compared with the hierarchical entropy model ($\tau_{2} = 0$).
 This is because using the previous features as the side information in entropy coding further reduces the encoded data size.
+Besides, Fig. \ref{fig:epfl_system_latency} displays the overall latency of various methods that achieve approximately 60\% mAP.
+While our method introduces additional complexity on the device side due to the complex feature extraction process, the proposed TOCOM-TEM method still enables low-latency inference.
+This is because the increase in computation latency is significantly outweighed by the reduction in transmission latency.